Why Film in Hungary?

 Modern Cities

-Budapest, Debrecen, Szeged, Bordeaux, and Pecs offer contemporary architecture and vibrant street life.
+Budapest, Debrecen, Szeged, and Pecs offer contemporary architecture, vibrant street life, and diverse urban backdrops.

 Diverse Landscapes